AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 ## Configuring the mobile application with iOS {#configuring-the-mobile-application-ios}

+>[!CAUTION]
+>
+>The application must have been configured for Push actions BEFORE any integration to Adobe Campaign SDK.
+>
+>If this is not the case, please refer to [this page](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/).

 ### Step 1: Installing the package {#installing-package-ios}

 1. Access the package import wizard from **[!UICONTROL Tools > Advanced > Package import...]** in the Adobe Campaign client console.